WPP cuts growth forecast as clients rein in spending

 Despite reporting a near 12 percent rise in first-half profits, the company cut its like-for-like revenue growth forecast for the year to 3.5 percent just four months after raising it to more than 4 percent.

-The share price was down 3 percent at 809 pence by 10:35 a.m.
-British time, off an earlier low of 789.5 pence and after a strong run-up ahead of the results.
+The share price was down 3 percent at 809 pence by 0935 GMT, off an earlier low of 789.5 pence and after a strong run-up ahead of the results.

 The trimmed forecast also comes in what should be a strong year for WPP, with spending boosted by the U.S. election, the London Olympics and Euro 2012 soccer tournament.